AllStarLink/ASL3-Manual/docs/user-guide/troubleshooting.md

 Hint|Thing(s) to Try
 ----|---------------
 Do you have the correct port forwarding settings configured in your firewall?|AllStarLink requires that UDP traffic on port `4569` be forwarded from the public (WAN) IP address to the private (LAN) IP address running your AllStarLink server.
 Please check the settings in your router using its instruction manual to make sure port `4569/UDP` is set up to be forwarded to the correct internal (private) IP address.
-If the port forwarding settings are correct in your router, please send a message to the [helpdesk@allstarlink.org](mailto:helpdesk@allstarlink.org) with your node number and router make and model, requesting help.
-A **small** number of NAT routers require that we force the port setting to port `4569` on the registration server.
-This is a manual process and requires intervention from one of the system administrators.

 ## VOTER/RTCM Choppy Audio
 The VOTER protocol is UDP which of course means packets can be dropped causing holes in the audio.
 Here are a couple of things to look for if the audio is choppy.